ivorking/Project0/README.md

 This is the only Noughts and Crosses game that ever was made with this New York background.
 This wild claim is supported by no evidence whatsoever....

-Produced by Ivor King, with the input and guidance from the tremendous **GA crew**.
+Produced with the input and guidance from the wonderful **GA crew**.

 See comments in the code for the meaning of key variables etc.